openmeeg/openmeeg/README.rst

 You will need to define more CMake variables if you want the support for:

-- Python wrapping, add "-DENABLE_PYTHON=ON".
+- Python wrapping, add "-DENABLE_PYTHON=ON" (default version is 3, add "-DPYTHON_VERSION=2" to use python2)

 - VTK file format, add "-DUSE_VTK=ON".